 - Low back injuries

-At Stephensons our specialist legal team will investigate your claim on your behalf to determine whether your employer has done the following:
+At Stephensons, our specialist accident at work solicitors will investigate your claim on your behalf to determine whether your employer has done the following:

 - Provided adequate training on how to lift, carry, pull or push items